bansky0/CCMKI/README.md

 ### Presets

-The CCMkI includes 4 mode presets:
+The CCMkI includes 5 mode presets:

+- **MyConfig** This mode allow the user modify the parameters freely. *IMPORTANT NOTE* This mode MUST be selected if you modify any parameter.
+If you choose any other mode and it is modify it will restore the original preset settings next time you open the user interface.
 - **Sudaka** This mode has hard limiting properties with slow attack ans fast release which allows pass some transients and add extra distortion.
 Recommended for drums and rooms mics.
 - **Orangine** This mode has severe compression mid/fast time attack and release fits great with everything.
 - **Colour** This mode saturates the input level and applies light compression to the signal.
 Useful to add harmonics to any instrument.